What is it?

 Where can I get it?

-Right here (hosted on GoogleDrive).
-The compressed self-extracting file is about more or less 200 MiB.
-You need to extract the file in order to use it.
+Right here.
+You need to extract the compressed self-extracting file in order to use it.
 Just open the file and select a folder.
-The extracted files will probably take about 600 MiB of space.
-Please have this in mind if you are going to use it on a USB flash-drive.
-I recommend using it with HDD or even better SSD drives, because of the clearly faster performance while compiling LaTeX documents.
+The extracted files will probably take about 700 MiB of space.
+Please have this in mind if you are going to use it on a USB flash-drive (which is quite slow unfortunately).
+I recommend using it with a HDD or even better with SSD drives, because of the clearly faster performance while compiling LaTeX documents.

 If you want to make this by yourself or would like to know more details about the setup, here is a manual (plus the source code and some more information).

 Please feel free to contact me if you have any questions, feedback, or maybe suggestions for improvements.

 Looking for alternatives or in search of other LaTeX stuff?
 Here you go:

 - TeX Live is (similar to MiKTeX) another well-known TeX distribution, but on the plus side a cross-platform one.

 - TeXnicCenter, another popular LaTeX Editor for Windows.
 Needs to be installed, but there may be an inofficial workaround to make it portable.

 - Donald E. Knuth & Leslie Lamport (for TeX & LaTeX, for creating and sharing one of the best typesetting systems)